zorn/ZornXcodeTemplates/README.md

 ## What's Here

-* Copies of all the standard Apple file types (minus testing) but they have no copyright clauses in the headers or implementation files.
+* Copies of all the standard Apple file types templates (minus the `XCTest`ing stuff, I prefer `Kiwi`) but these templates have no copyright clauses in the headers or implementation files!
 * A simple `Kiwi` template.

+## Install

+Download these and store them in your home directory at:

+`/Users/{YourUsername}/Library/Developer/Xcode/Templates/File Templates/{GroupName}`

 ## Background Info